trep/opentrep/README.md

 [dedicated procedure](http://github.com/machine-learning-helpers/induction-python/tree/master/installation/virtual-env),
 which works for the major Linux distributions and on MacOS.

-The procedure first installs a specific version of Python (as of November 2021, 3.9.8) thanks to PyEnv, then install `pipenv` thanks to the `pip` utility provided with that specific Python version.
+The procedure first installs a specific version of Python (as of January 2022, 3.9.9) thanks to PyEnv, then install `pipenv` thanks to the `pip` utility provided with that specific Python version.

 ## Checking that the Python module works